 Notably, though, policy-based financial planning has the potential to be more than “just” a values or belief statement that precedes each section of the financial plan.
 Yeske and Buie make the case that a financial planning policy statement is also a form of “choice architecture”, helping clients narrow down potential choices in times of distress to a more constructive subset.
 In other words, when “sell everything in a bear market” is not one of the available policy choices – the only options are “Add more in savings at reduced prices” or “Rebalance the portfolio at the end of the year”, the client should actually be more likely to choose one of the latter, and not pursue the panicked choice.

 At its best, a financial planning policy statement establishes a series of decision rules about how to handle a wide range of uncertain futures.
 For instance, the Withdrawal Policy Statement, as pioneered by Jon Guyton, sets forth a series of decision rules about how to handle withdrawals in an uncertain future – for instance, by determining when certain “capital preservation” or “prosperity” rules will kick in, based on how the client’s portfolio and spending have shifted since the original plan.
 As a result, clients can always “know” when and whether they’ll have to adjust their spending in response to market conditions, even without knowing if/whether the markets will ever rise or fall enough to trigger one of those rules (which is the essence of a robust policy).
+Or they can use a software solution like Timeline to illustrate in advance how the rules in the Withdrawal Policy Statement would have played out in various historical market scenarios, and then output the final policy rules into a Withdrawal Policy Statement template.

 Ironically, though, perhaps the greatest challenge to adopting a more policy-based financial planning approach is that no financial planning software today is written to actually accommodate more dynamic financial planning policies.
 To the extent that financial planning software is still written primarily to illustrate the need for a financial services product, relatively “simple” financial planning policies like “cut spending by 10% if the market crashes” or “maintain current lifestyle and increase savings by 50% of every raise” are impossible to illustrate.